yosrMZOUGHI/Text-classification-pipeline/README.md

 Python3 , libraries such as: Sklearn, nltk and spacy.

 # Run
-The notebook contains all the classes and explain the purpose behind each step.
+The notebook contains all the classes and explains the purpose behind each step.